-After the unforgettable train travel from Kandy, we arrived at the small train station of Ella, that gets completely crowded when each train stops, showing it was not taught to receive so many visitors!
+After the unforgettable train travel from Kandy, I arrived at the small train station of Ella, which gets completely crowded when each train stops, showing it was not taught to receive so many visitors!

 Ella is an enchanting village, that grew without losing personality, that receives all foreign people without dazzle.

 Come with us and meet Ella surroundings and thing to do!

 I wonder why it’s called like this … it’s a big mountain!
 It is easy to get there as there are good indications.
 I left the scooter at the entry and started to go up.
 The views are breathtaking … when you reach the top, you see the long A23 snaking the hills, so small it looks just like a dark line crossing the landscape.

 You’ll find a small Buddha temple on the top, owning the place.

 By the end of the morning, I stopped at a nice hotel on the top of the hill, looking like paradise, and enjoyed a drink and a nice lunch in the restaurant.

 9 arches bridge

 It’s said that this construction is an engineering miracle built during the first world war.
 As there was a steel deficit, the locals built it with stone, brick and cement and it is still standing.